-Assigned to the 5th Air Force, 3rd Bombardment Group, 90th Bombardment Squadron.
-No known nose art or nickname.
+Assigned to the 5th Air Force (5th AF), 3rd Bombardment Group (3rd BG), 90th Bombardment Squadron (90th BS).
+No known nickname or nose art.

-The formation was led by B-25 piloted by Captain Herman Lowery, C. O. 13th Bombardment Squadron, with wingmen B-25 piloted by 1st Frank Timlin and B-25C 41-12462 piloted by 2nd Lt.
+The formation of six was led by B-25 pilot Captain Herman F. Lowery, Commanding Officer (C. O.) 13th Bombardment Squadron (13th BS) with wingmen B-25 pilot 1st Frank Timlin and B-25C 41-12462 pilot 2nd Lt.
 Keel.
-The other three were B-25C 41-12491 piloted by 1st Lt.
-Dickinson with B-25 piloted by Shearer and B-25 piloted by Birnn.
-Shearer failed to join the formation and aborted the mission, leaving only five bombers to proceed with the mission.
+The other three were B-25C 41-12491 pilot 1st Lt.
+Dickinson with B-25 pilot Shearer and B-25 pilot Birnn.
+After taking off, Shearer failed to join the formation and aborted, leaving only five bombers to proceed on the mission.

 Fates of the Crew